mhjiang97/mhjiang97.github.io/_posts/2023-11-08-first-post.md

     font-size: 16px;
   }
 ---

-I am playing with this template for a while now.
+This is the place where I hope I can post some knowledge and information about my PhD study in Hong Kong on a regular basis.
+I am playing with this template for a while now, but it is preliminary (since I have few experience with HTML or CSS stuff) and under construction.